pingcap/docs-cn/backup-and-restore-using-dumpling-lightning.md

 # Use Dumpling and TiDB Lightning for Data Backup and Restoration

-> **Note:**
+> **Warning:**
 >
-> PingCAP previously maintained a fork of the [mydumper project](https://github.com/maxbube/mydumper) with enhancements specific to TiDB.
-This fork has since been replaced by [Dumpling](/dumpling-overview.md), which has been rewritten in Go, and supports more optimizations that are specific to TiDB.
-It is strongly recommended that you use Dumpling instead of mydumper.
->
-> For how to perform backup and restore using Mydumper/TiDB Lightning, refer to [v4.0 documentation](https://docs.pingcap.com/tidb/v4.0/backup-and-restore-using-mydumper-lightning).
+> It is no longer recommended to use Dumpling and TiDB Lightning for data backup and restoration.
+It is strongly recommended to use [BR tool](/br/backup-and-restore-tool.md) instead for a better tool experience.

 This document introduces in detail how to use Dumpling and TiDB Lightning to backup and restore full data of TiDB.
 For incremental backup and replication to downstream, refer to [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md).